25th Fighter Squadron: Post Vietnam War – Present

 When the Air Force began its withdrawal from Thailand, the 25th was reassigned the 18th Tactical Fighter Wing at Kadena Air Base, Okinawa, where it remained until 1 February 1981.
 On that date, the 25th was relocated without personnel or equipment to Suwon Air Base, Republic of Korea, and assigned to the 51st Composite Wing.

 On 28 January 1982, the 25th received its first Fairchild Republic A-10 Thunderbolt II aircraft.
 The squadron's presence helped maintain a peaceful armistice between North and South Korea until 2 October 1989.
 It was during that time that the 25th began transferring aircraft to the 19th Tactical Air Support Squadron and other stateside units.
 The 25th was then inactivated on 1 July 1990.
 On 1 October 1993, the 25th Fighter Squadron was reactivated under the 51st Wing at Osan Air Base, Republic of Korea, under the command of Lieutenant Colonel Syd McPherson.
 The 25th has since added six A-10 aircraft to its fleet, making it a dual qualified A/OA-10 squadron.
-It was deactivated in June 2025.
+It was inactivated in June 2025.